davidhou17/prompt-saver-mcp/README.md

 ### System Prompt Configuration

-To maximize the value of your saved prompts, add this instruction to your LLM interface's system prompt:
+To maximize the value of this MCP server, add this instruction to your LLM interface's system prompt:

 ```
 Always search for relevant prompts before starting any large or complex tasks.

+Upon successful completion of a task, always ask if I want to save the conversation as a prompt.

+Upon successful completion of a task with a prompt, always ask if I want to update the prompt.

 ```

-This ensures that the LLM checks and uses your existing prompts before starting a new task.
+This ensures that the LLM saves, checks, and uses your existing prompts for tasks.

 > **💡 Tip**: For enhanced MongoDB management, consider using the [MongoDB MCP Server](https://github.com/mongodb-js/mongodb-mcp-server) alongside this prompt saver.
 It provides direct MongoDB operations and can help you manage your prompt database more effectively.